-First of course there is the HackerTarget.com scan, externally facing and coming in at a fairly high level.
+First of course there is the HackerTarget's own WordPress Security Scan, externally facing and coming in at a fairly high level.
 The system downloads some of your pages, does analysis, checks a few additional links and gives you a tidy little report detailing any security issues discovered.
 Our Professional services provide an independent security review of your WordPress powered site with our WordPress Assessment.

 Our scan does not perform brute forcing of accounts, passwords or plugins.
 Brute Forcing is more appropriate in a targeted pen-test or black-box vulnerability assessment.

 - Plugins is achieved by testing URL's: http://myexampleblog.cm/wp-content/plugins/$pluginname